 Pope faced opposition from Michael Burkholder, however, who elicited boos from the audience when he called him an "opportunist" who hadn't invested sufficient time and effort in his duties to deserve the role of vice mayor.

-In the end, council members voted unanimously to give Pope his wish, although they didn't see eye to eye on whether to continue the
+In the end, council members voted unanimously to give Pope his wish, although they didn't see eye to eye on whether to continue the practice of taking turns serving as mayor and vice mayor -- a convention that's been in effect since Oakley incorporated in 1999 -- or implement a new process.

 Special Counsel Bill Galstan advised the group to formalize whatever method it chooses by adding it to Oakley's Municipal Code so that anyone needing to refer to a description of the procedure in the future can find it more easily in city records.